mtollefsen/mtollefsen.github.io/_pages/home.md

 ### [Liquipedia API Web Scraping](https://github.com/mtollefsen/overwatch-league-data-projects/tree/main/Liquipedia%20API%20Web%20Scrape){:target="_blank" rel="noopener"}
 Python code that scrapes information on professional Overwatch players from Liquipedia.net and uploads it to my Overwatch League database.

-## About Me
-I'm a Data Scientist based in Houston, Texas.
-Currently I'm focusing on college classes that will prepare me for when I apply to master's programs in Computer Science with a concentration in Machine Learning at the end of summer.

-For any questions, you can reach me at my email [max.tollefsen@gmail.com](mailto:max.tollefsen@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/max-tollefsen/){:target="_blank" rel="noopener"}.